reekamaharaj/personalwebsite/notes.md

 # Notes
 Things researched while planning/creating site

+---
 - [Steps for planning a new website](https://www.hallaminternet.com/9-steps-for-planning-a-new-website/)
     - Helped with the initial planning outline
-    - Considered what I want on the site
+        - Q: What the intent is for the site.
+What is being offered.
-    - Notes on why a user would be on the site
+        - Q: Why a user is on the site.
+What do they expect/want.
-        - Why they would want
-        - What I would want them to leave with
+        - Q: What should the user leave with.
     - Content inventory for redevelopment
         - Get an idea of what is currently there
         - Make cuts